lynetteshaw/cscs-530-wi2017/Assignments/ModelProposalTemplate.md

 _Short explanation on why you are using ABM_

 &nbsp;
-### Processes, Mechanisms, or Relationships of Interest
+### Main Micro-level Processes and Macro-level Dynamics of Interest
 ****

 _Short overview of the key processes and/or relationships you are interested in using your model to explore.
 Will likely be something regarding emergent behavior that arises from individual interactions_